jeremyNg/shell-novice/_episodes/06-packageManagers.md

 - "Package managers are used in Linux systems to simplify the installation of software packages."
 - "Different flavors of Linux might use different package managers.
 In Ubuntu, the package manager that is used is apt-get."
 - "Superuser rights can be invoked by using `sudo`"
-- "Make" is used to install packages from source when the package is not available via the package manager or if one does not have `sudo` rights.
+- "Make is used to install packages from source when the package is not available via the package manager or if one does not have `sudo` rights."

 ---

 Installing software packages is one of the most important tasks that one will undertake when using any computer.
 In Windows and Mac OSX, this process is relatively straight-forward: we simply download the installer, double-click, and *viola!*, the software is installed.
 However, this is not the case with Linux.